 The Department of Pan-African Studies exists to serve a vital need both within the Kent State University community and beyond.
-It offers an undergraduate major leading to a Bachelor of Arts degree, which covers the full spectrum of the Pan-African experience, with emphasis on excellence in teaching and research.
-The major in Pan-African Studies is structured on a holistic and interdisciplinary approach, which provides in-depth exposure to history, culture, language, philosophy, education, literature, sociology, creative and performing arts, music, community development and other disciplines as they relate to peoples of African descent everywhere.
+It offers an interdisciplinary undergraduate major leading to a Bachelor of Arts degree, which covers the full spectrum of the Pan-African experience, with emphasis on excellence in teaching and research.
+The major and minor in Pan-African Studies are structured on a holistic and interdisciplinary approach, which provides in-depth exposure to history, culture, language, philosophy, education, literature, sociology, creative and performing arts, music, community development and other disciplines as they relate to peoples of African descent everywhere.

 The Department of Pan-African Studies acknowledges the following pedagogical imperatives:

 - To develop a holistic educational approach which integrates various areas of knowledge and to establish viable working relationships with related University departments and programs;